Different Weekend Same Mascot Here we come Mizzou

 This week is our last official stadium visit of the year and it looks to be a dandy.
 The red hot Texas A&M Aggies roll into Columbia with the Tigers looking hungry for an upset.
-We are working through tailgating logistics right now.
-If you any suggestions on the best lots (or the worst) drop us a line via email or through messenger.
+We are set up to tailgate in Lot X. Stop by and say hi if you are at the game.

 Last week, Auburn was everything we hoped for right up until kickoff.
 The Tigers were so bad against Kentucky that it cost Hugh Freeze his job.
 Well, that and perhaps a bit too much golfing.
 I bet the ol’ Ball Coach Steve Spurrier is glad he coached in a different era.
 The review of Auburn will be out in a month or so, but no surprise here, going to see the Tigers play is a lot of fun.